material-motion/material-motion/concepts/runtimes.md

 ### One executor per type of Plan

-One executor is created for every type of Plan registered to a target.
+A single executor is created for every type of Plan registered to a target.

 This allows many Plans to be executed by a single executor.

 One practical benefit of this approach is for physical simulation.
 Let's say we have two Plans representing Friction and an Anchored Spring, respectively.
 Both Plans are associated with the target's `position` property.
 An executor for such Plans must store additional state in order to perform the physical simulations.
 This additional state is the velocity.